exoplatform/exo-documentation/docs/OnlyOffice.rst

 ~~~~~~~~~~~~~~~~~~~~

 Having satisfied the above conditons and installed the add-on, you can easily edit your Microsoft Office documents online.
-Just hit the ``edit Online`` button |image1|.
+Just hit the ``Edit Online`` button |image1|.

-The ``edit Online`` button is available in these locations:
+The ``Edit Online`` button is available in these locations:

 -  In the activity stream among the possible actions available on the document

    |image2|

--  In the document's preview interface
+-  In the document preview interface

    |image3|

--  In the ``Documents`` application, in the actions bar
+-  In the ``Documents`` application, in the action bar

    |image4|

-Clicking on that button opens the document in an another browser tab allowing you to make your changes.
+Clicking on this button loads the dcument in the corresponding OnlyOffice editor in new tab for maximum comfort.

 .. _EditorInterface: